elzuzu/fallout1-ce/README.md

 These variables allow simple tweaks without editing configuration files.

+## glTF assets

+The engine now supports loading simple glTF models using the integrated `tinygltf` loader.
+Place your `.gltf` files inside the `tests/assets` directory or another path referenced by your configuration.
+Animations and basic PBR material parameters are imported automatically.

 ## Contributing

 Here is a couple of current goals.
 Open up an issue if you have suggestion or feature request.